Partial compactification of stability manifolds via massless semistable objects: Two-dimensional stability spaces

 \subsection{Non-dense phase case}

-Now suppose that there is at least one $\sigma$ in $\stab{\CC}$ with non-dense phases.
-By the above, every stability condition in the component of $\sigma$ has non-dense phases, and therefore lies in the $\C$ orbit of a stability condition with length heart.
-In this situation we assume $\Lambda=K(\cat{C})\cong\Z^2$.
+Now suppose that there is at least one $\sigma$ in $\Stab{\CC}$ with non-dense phases.
+By the above, every stability condition in the component of $\sigma$ has non-dense phases, and therefore lies in the $\C$-orbit of a stability condition with length heart.
+Recall that we assume $\Lambda = K(\CC) \cong \Z^2$ so that any algebraic heart has two iso-classes of simple objects.

-Using the description of the closure of the orbit $(\sigma\cdot G)/\C$ in Proposition~\ref{orbit closure bijection} and Corollary~\ref{orbit closure}, we can describe the component of $\sigma$ in $\pcQstab{\CC}$.
+Using the description of the closure of the orbit $(\sigma\cdot G)/\C$ in \cref{prop:orbit closure bijection}, we can describe the component of $\sigma$ in $\PStabL{\CC}$ and $\PStabQ{\CC}$.
 First we determine the chamber containing $\sigma$ and its walls.
 The latter correspond to non-trivial algebraic hearts whose simple objects are stable in the chamber.
 Then we find the stable objects in the adjacent chambers and repeat.
-In the examples we consider there are only finitely many chambers up to the action of $\aaut{\Lambda}{\CC}$ so this is an effective strategy.
+In our examples there are only finitely many chambers up to the action of $\Aaut{\Lambda}{\CC}$, so this is an effective strategy.

-It is easy to find the cell decompositions of chambers (since each chamber is a linear chain of cells) and thence construct the Speiser graph.
-In our examples this is always a tree, so $\stab{\CC}$ is contractible.
-The type of $\eqstab{\CC}$, either parabolic or hyperbolic, is known from previous results and we confirm Conjecture~\ref{Speiser conjecture 2} in these cases by showing that the random walk on the Speiser graph is respectively recurrent or transient.
-In the former case $\aaut{\Lambda}{\CC}$ acts by rotations and translations of $\C$, and in the latter by rotations, translations and ideal rotations of $\pd$.